ValeriiaRubanova/ece_4180_project/README.md

 # Final project: ECE 4180 F22

 Modern implementation of a 3D version of the arcade game “Asteroids” in 3D using mbed as a hand-held device for user input.
-Game graphics will be displayed on a computer screen through serial port connection, additional gameplay effects, like sounds, will be played on a speaker peripheral.
+Game graphics are displayed on a computer screen through serial port connection, rendered using opengl.
+Additional gameplay effects, like sounds, will be played on a speaker peripheral.
+High scores are stored on the SD card.

 Demo: [include link]